The Key Man

 Proximity systems that need the right tooling to add or replace a key.
 Dealer-level work, done in the driveway.

-A boat ramp is its own category — you're focused on the trailer, the keys end up locked in the cab, and the clock is running because the boat's in the water.
-Beach days are the other one: keys buried in a bag, a fob that won't respond after a dunk, doors locked with the engine still running.
+A boat ramp is its own category — you're focused on the trailer, the keys end up locked in the cab, and the boat's in the water with the clock running.
+The beach-connector run is the other one: fobs that don't survive a dunk off the dock, sand-jammed buttons that won't respond on the way home, push-to-start SUVs that locked themselves with the engine still running.

-Then there's everyday life — the trunk shut on the keys and the groceries at Costco, a fob locked in a hot car with a kid or a dog inside.
+Then everyday life — trunk shut on the groceries at Costco, a car locked up at the Towne Centre in the middle of an errand run, or the worst case anywhere, a fob locked in a hot car with a child or a dog.
 That last one I treat as an emergency: call 911 first, then me.

 Damage-free entry